learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 // { eggs: 3, chocolateChips: "1 cup", flour: "1/2 cup" }
 ```

-Pay attention to the `flour` property in the above example. **If multiple objects have a property with the same key, the right-most object's value for that key wins out**.
+Pay attention to the `flour` property in the above example. **If multiple objects have a property with the same key, the the last key to be defined wins out**.
 Essentially, the last call to `Object.assign()` in the above snippet is wrapping all of the following assignments into a single line of code:
 ```js
 const recipe = { eggs: 3 };